danielenapo/AugmentedTwins/README.md

 # AR Digital Twins (thesis)
 ### Augmented Reality Android app that can interact with IoT objects through an AR interface, made using Unity ARFoundation and CoAP (Constrained Application Protocol).
-This project was made for my Bachelor degree thesis, named "Digital Twins and Augmented Reality for Constrained IoT devices".
+This project was made for my Bachelor degree thesis: <i>"Remote control for IoT devices in augmented reality"</i>.

 ## How it works
 The app recognises images in the real world, wich are associated to the ip of a CoAP server.
 The server communicates with the app, telling what sensors and actuators are available.
 The app then creates an AR interface based on that informations, and displays it on top of the image.<br><br>